Division of Assets

 - Gifts or inheritance (even those received during the marriage)

-- Property excluded by a valid prenuptial agreement, postnuptial agreement, or other contract
+- Property excluded by a valid prenuptial agreement, postnuptial agreement, or another contract

 - Property directly covered under any of the above circumstances (for example, a boat purchased and maintained using inherited funds)